 Nonprofit Resources

-How to Ensure Your Church Bookstore is Tax-Exempt
+How to Ensure Your Church Bookstore Is Tax-Exempt

 Defining the Purpose of Your Bookstore